elliottprogrammer/alphaListNav.js/README.md

 2. Navigate into the project: `cd alphaListNav`.
 3. Run `npm install`.

--   The `alphaListNav.js` in the root directory is the source js file.
+-   The `alphaListNav.js` file in the root directory is the main source js file.
--   The `alphaListNav.scss` in the root disrectory is the source scss file.
+-   The `alphaListNav.scss` file in the root disrectory is the source stylesheet file.

--   You can make changes and then run `grunt` to build all the files (compile scss, babelize, uglify, etc.)
-    -   You'll need to have `grunt-cli` installed globally to run the `grunt` command: (`npm install -g grunt-cli`).
--   Then open the `demos/index.html` file to view your changes.
+-   The project demo file used for development is in `demos/index.html`.
+Serve this file to view your changes.

+-   Run `npm run dev` to **watch** `alphaListNav.js` and `alphaListNav.scss` for changes.
+When changes to these files occur, the js and scss are compiled to the `dist/` folder. ( or you can run `npm run build` after every change.)

 #### Author: